 Diabetes has tripled in Maine between 1995 and 2010.
 Currently, 32,264 (3%) of Mainers have diabetes and don’t know it, and the impact on Mainers continues to grow.

 The National Diabetes Prevention Program (NDPP) is an evidence-based lifestyle intervention designed to prevent the delay or onset of type 2 diabetes through modest weight loss and increased physical activity.
-MaineHealth member hospitals are working to implement the following tactics to increase access to and enrollment in NDPP by:
+MaineHealth hospitals are working to implement the following tactics to increase access to and enrollment in NDPP by: